actingweb/actingwebdemo/actingweb-spec.rst

 body using the attribute 'trustee\_root') or by changing the trustee's root URI by PUTing a new URI to /trust/trustee (an admin or creator relationship is required) with application/json content and the URL in the attribute 'trustee_root'.
+In the same PUT, the 'creator' attribute MUST also be available to allow changing creator to 'trustee'.
-The 'creator' user's passphrase/secret MAY then be used as a bearer token to do trustee REST requests.
+The 'creator' user's passphrase/secret MAY then be used as a bearer token to do trustee REST requests if 'creator' is set to 'trustee'.
 As a passphrase is supplied at instantiation time for creator, it is RECOMMENDED that the passphrase is checked for security strength if the trustee\_root attribute is set.